10 Painless Ways To Save Money

 Buy Presents All Year Long

-Christmas comes every year on December 25th.
-Yet it always seems to surprise some people.
-Instead of waiting until the last minute to buy birthday and holiday gifts shop throughout the year when you find sales!
-A beautiful sweater purchased December 28th still looks nice the next October for someone’s birthday (my birthday is in October in case you are looking for someone to give it to).
+Instead of waiting until the last minute to buy birthday and holiday gifts, shop when you find sales throughout the year!
+A beautiful sweater purchased on December 28th still looks nice the next October for someone’s birthday (my birthday is in October, in case you are looking for someone to give it to).
+During Mother’s Day and Father’s Day, many restaurants offer bonus gift cards.
+Grab those early and tuck the cards away for later (and use the bonus for yourself).

 Saving can be simple with these 10 Painless Ways To Save Money!
 Did I miss any?
 What are yours?